BF3RM/MapEditor/Docs/Terminology.md

 The editor will receive the signals first, and do the action accordingly.
 Modules can subscribe to these signals, allowing them to update *their* values accordingly.

+#Blueprint
+Reference of frostbite's blueprints, which can spawn more than one entity.

+#Prefab
+Reference of frostbite's prefabs, which can spawn more than one blueprint.

+#GameObject
+Three.js Object3D subclass that represents the container of entities that blueprints or prefabs create.
+The gizmo is attached to these objects and they hold the entity/entities as children.
+These entities are represented as GameEntities.

+#GameEntity
+Three.js Object3D subclass that represent the entities created by a blueprint or prefab.
+They aren't selectable and they have AABB (Axis Aligned Bounding Box).